Frequently Asked Questions

 Can I file a lawsuit against another person for an animal attack?

-A: If you were legally allowed to be on someone else's property and
+A: If you were legally on someone else's property and their dog or

 attacked you, you may have grounds for a personal injury suit.
-Depending on the
+If you are attacked

-circumstances, a lawsuit can be brought against the owners of the animal
+lawsuit can be brought against the owners of the animal, or the owner

-or the owner of the property on which the animal was kept.
+of the property on which the animal was kept, or both.

 Please call our office now at (314) 485-4005 to make an appointment for